hoovercj/vscode-ghc-mod/client/README.md

     "type": "string",
     "enum": [
         "none",
-        "fast-tags"
+        "fast-tags",
+        "hasktags"
     ],
     "default": "none",
     "description": "Selects a symbol provider."
 },
 "haskell.symbols.executablePath": {
     "type": "string",
-    "default": "fast-tags",
+    "default": "",
-    "description": "Full path to The symbol provider.
+    "description": "Leave blank to use the default command for the selected provider (i.e. 'fast-tags'), otherwise set the full path to the executable.
 Extension may behave unexpectedly if the symbol provider setting is for a different command than the path provided."
 }
 ```

 ## Changelog
 __0.4.0__
-- Added "Go to symbol"/"Show all symbols" support.
-Thanks to @archaeron for the feature.
+- Added "Go to symbol"/"Show all symbols" support based on fast-tags or hasktags.
+Thanks to @archaeron for starting the feature.

 __0.3.0__
 - Added "insert type" command.
 Thanks to @theor for the pull request.